plenigo/plenigo.github.io/pages/sdks/php/includes/web_page_snippets.md

 (...)
 ```

-And that is all for showing up the plenigo snippets on your site.
+And that is all for showing up the Frisbii Media snippets on your site.
 Be creative and test different combinations.
 You can instantiate as many builders as you want.
 The sky is the limit